jvitoralb/quality-assurance-app/backend/README.md

   - `Miles- mi`
   - `Pounds - lbs`
   - `Gallons - gal`
 - If only the unit is sent - `input=kg` - it infers that the value is 1.
-So will be converted from 1kg to pounds.
+So it will be converted from 1kg to pounds.
 - If no unit is sent the answer will be an error message.
-- If no unit and no value are sent the answer will be an error message.
+- If no unit and no value are sent, the answer will be an error message.

 ## [Issue Tracker]()
 The idea behind this project was to create a tool to track issues on a project.